Quick tip: A high Hb is often not due to a primary haematological problem.

 Links: BMJ (requires subscription)

 Eosinophilia is a relatively uncommon finding but elevated counts should be investigated if persistent or there is associated clinical concern.
-Eosinophils are involved in fighting multicellular parasites and in atopy and allergy.
+Eosinophils are involved in fighting parasites and in atopy and allergy.

 A history should concentrate on;